 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL 3 augmented by ACM\AUT.1, ACM\CAP.4, ACM\SCP.2, ADO\DEL.2, ADV\FSP.2, ALC\LCD.1, AVA\MSU.2.
+The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL 4.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 6.1.
-They are selected from Common Criteria Part 2 and some of them are newly defined.
-Thus the TOE is CC Part 2 extended.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [9], chapter 6.1.
+They are all selected from Common Criteria Part 2.
+Thus the TOE is CC Part 2 conformant.

-The Security Functional Requirements (SFR) relevant for the IT-Environment of the TOE are outlined in the Security Target [6], chapter 6.3.
+The Security Functional Requirements (SFR) relevant for the IT-Environment of the TOE are outlined in the Security Target [6] and [9], chapter 6.3.